open5e/open5e/source/monsters/tome-of-beasts/O/ostinato.rst

 music it hears comes from an external entity.
-The Aural Symbiosis lasts until the target drops to 0 hit points, the ostinato ends it as a bonus action, or the ostinato is forced out by a dispel evil and good spell or comparable magic.
+The Aural Symbiosis lasts until the target drops to 0 hit points, the ostinato ends it as a bonus action, or the ostinato is forced out by a :ref:`srd:dispel-evil-and-good` spell or comparable magic.
 When the Aural Symbiosis ends, the ostinato bursts forth in a thunderous explosion of sound and reappears in an unoccupied space within 5 feet of the target.
 All creatures